Nice3point/RevitExtensions/Readme.md

 HostObject hostObject = element.Cast<HostObject>();
 ```

-The **GetParameter()** method allow you to get a parameter from an element, regardless of whether the parameter is in an instance or a type.
+The **GetParameter()** method retrieves a parameter from an element, regardless of whether the parameter is in an instance or a type.

 ```c#
 element.GetParameter(ParameterTypeId.AllModelUrl, includeType);